Lunar eclipse and safety precautions on observing the lunar eclipse

 The Total lunar eclipse occurs when the Sun, the Earth and the moon all lie in a straight line with the Earth in the middle. and it occurs when the whole moon enters the shadow area (umbra) of the Earth, the moon appears with red colour.

 In a total lunar eclipse, although the sunlight is blocked from reaching the moon, there are some rays (the red rays) are not absorbed by the Earth’s atmosphere these red rays are refracted (by the Earth’s atmosphere) reaching the moon to appear with red color.

 The partial lunar eclipse which is a type of lunar eclipses which occurs when a part of the moon enters the umbra region of the Earth, In the partial lunar eclipse, We can see a part of the moon enters the umbra region.

 The semi-shaded (Penumbra) lunar eclipse which occurs when the moon enters the semi-shaded area only (the penumbra) of the Earth in which the moonlight turns to be faint without being darkened.

-The lunar eclipse started with the semi-shaded lunar eclipse (in the penumbra region) then changed into the partial lunar eclipse (a part of moon enters the umbra region) then changed into the total lunar eclipse (the whole moon enters the umbra region) then it changed into the partial lunar eclipse again and finally it changed to the semi-shaded lunar eclipse.
+The lunar eclipse started with the semi-shaded lunar eclipse (in the penumbra region) then changed into the partial lunar eclipse (a part of the moon enters the umbra region) then changed into the total lunar eclipse (the whole moon enters the umbra region) then it changed into the partial lunar eclipse again and finally it changed to the semi-shaded lunar eclipse.

 You can watch the Lunar eclipses, They are completely safe to watch, You do not need any kind of protective filters.
 It isn’t even necessary to use a telescope.

-It does not require the precautions, the warnings and the special devices to observe it because it does not cause any harm to the eye.
+It does not require the precautions, the warnings, and the special devices to observe it because it does not cause any harm to the eye.